Frequently Asked Questions

 I'm hoping to major in Biology and minor in Neuroscience.
 What are the restrictions on double-counting classes?

-How do i get to the institute?
+How do I get to the Neuroscience Institute?

-This is an easy one - We're located at 5812 South Ellis avenue.
+We're located at 5812 South Ellis avenue.
 Just head up to the 4th floor, turn left out of the elevators, and look for Suite P-400.
 If you have any trouble, just give us a call @ 773.702.9802.